faruqem/assignment-cscie31-graduate-credit-faruqem/README.md

 func(15); // Output: 5 + 15 = 20
 ```
 ### Handling of Multiple Client Requests
 Now with our above knowledge of JavaScript, using closures let's simulate two web requests that require long opeartion of database access to retireve data.
-Using setTimeout function, long running operation has been simulated.
-We can see from the execution of `function clientRequest()`, request 1 did not block request 2, when the result is returned because of closure characteristics, the result set of request 1 and 2 correctly identified without any mixing up.
-This represents the event-driven, non-blocking I/O model of Node.js using a single thread.
+Using *setTimeout* function, long running operation has been simulated.
+We can see from the execution of `function clientRequest()`, request 1 did not block request 2, when the result is returned because of closure characteristics, the result set of request 1 and 2 correctly identified without any mixing up. *This represents the event-driven, non-blocking I/O model of Node.js using a single thread*.
 Because of the usage of a single thread to handle multiple requests, no time has been lost in context switching or new thread creation.
 At the same time none of the requests blocked each other and all of them ran simultaneously.
 As soon as the operation is completed, the response is sent to the appropriate request via its callback function.  </p>

-Please, read the inline comments while checking the code for more explanation.

-#### You can execute the following code here to see the output in console: https://jsfiddle.net/faruqem/1wmn7f2p/
+#### Please, read the inline comments while checking the code for more explanation.
+You can also execute the following code snippet in JSFiddle here to see the output in console (please, make sure your browser console is open): https://jsfiddle.net/faruqem/1wmn7f2p/

 ```
+/**
+  * Simulating long running parallel operations using a single thread.
+  */

-console.log("Simulating a long operation like database access");
+console.log("Simulating a long running operation like database access.");

+//Outer function
 function clientRequest(request) {
   console.log('Accessing the database to retrieve data that may take long time to complete, for request id: ', request.id);

-  //Inner function call that remembers the "request" passed from the outer function - characteristic of a closure. accesDBAndRetrieveData(request, response);
+  //Inner function call that remembers the "request" passed from the outer function - // characteristic of a closure.
+Results will be returned via the callback function // "response". accesDBAndRetrieveData(request, response);
 }

+//Definition of inner function that returns the response via the anonymus callback
+// function represents by the variable "response" and passed to this function
+// as a paramter value to the "callbackResponse"
 function accesDBAndRetrieveData(request, callbackResponse) {
   // 1-5 secs operation simulation
   var timeoutMS = (Math.round(Math.random() * 4) + 1) * 1000;

   setTimeout(callbackResponse, timeoutMS, request);
 }

+//Anonymus callback function assigned to the variable "response"
 var response = function (request) {
   var dbRecord = {};
   console.log('Response to request id:', request.id);